Jakob-Peters/Project-WebAdView/readme.md

 - **Lazy Loading Integration:** ScrollViews automatically enable lazy loading for optimal performance with multiple ads.
 - The homepage is now fully scrollable: all content (ads, navigation links, consent button) is wrapped in a `ScrollView`, so you can always scroll to the bottom regardless of content height or number of ads.
 - Fixed heights and unnecessary spacers have been removed from the homepage, allowing content to flow naturally and preventing layout issues when adding more ads or content.
-- Navigation between articles is supported.
+- Navigation between articles is supported with full demo content.
 - The homepage features a toolbar with a ladybug icon for toggling debug mode.
+- **Rich Demo Content:** Includes multiple full-length articles with realistic content, proper article previews, and integrated ad placements throughout the content.

 ### 4. Debugging Infrastructure
 - **DebugSettings.swift:** Defines a global, persistent `isDebugEnabled` boolean using `@Published` and `UserDefaults`.